deepankarm/org-jina-examples/my_first_jina_app/chapters/setup.md

 docker run -p 45678:45678 jinaai/hub.app.distilbert-southpark
 ```

-Check out more details about the Docker image [here](rest-api/README.md).

 Note: You'll need to run the Docker image before trying the steps below

 #### Query with Jinabox